ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_workbench.md

 **Topic List** :
 - `/cmd_vel`([geometry_msgs/Twist](http://docs.ros.org/melodic/api/geometry_msgs/html/msg/Twist.html))
-Send command velocity to control Dynamixels
+Send command velocity to control DYNAMIXEL

 ## [OpenCR and OpenCM Tutorials](#opencr-and-opencm-tutorials)

-Dynamixel-Workbench firmware in OpenCR and OpenCM is completely same.
+DYNAMIXEL-Workbench firmware in OpenCR and OpenCM is completely same.
 You can select any example what you want and upload it.

 **WARNING**: There are some examples that needs to be openned `Serial Monitor` before it is running.
 If this code (`while(!Serial)
 `) is activated, please open `Serial Monitor`.